sjbiaga/pisc/README.md

 the agents trough the `using` parameter list, as `/`, `%`, or `\`), while the winning fiber does some updating to the `%` map and the `\` set, before releasing the semaphore.
-Thus, the invariant that the semaphore is in the `acquire`d state with each start of a turn must be preserved.
+Thus, the invariant that the semaphore is in the `acquire`d state with each start of a contention must be preserved.
 There are two cases here:

 1. The semaphore is `release`d _before_ the second background fiber `acquire`s it.
 Hence, that the winning fiber has finished updating.
-Thus, the second background fiber will _NOT_ remain blocked, and may proceed to awaiting that each discarded key (in the `\` set) is removed while in its method's busy `loop`.
+Thus, the second background fiber will _NOT_ remain blocked, and may proceed to "announcing" each discarded key that it has lost contention, `complete`ing `Deferrred`s with `null`.
    The semaphore is now in the `acquire`d case.

 2. The semaphore is `release`d _after_ the second background fiber `acquire`s it.
-The second background fiber blocked politely, awaited nicely, and the `\` set of discarded keys is emptied, but the semaphore is now in the `release`d case.
+The second background fiber blocked politely, announced nicely, the `\` set of discarded keys emptied, but the semaphore is now in the `release`d case.

 To maintain the invariant, trying to comply with 2.,